PanelAlpha Documentation

 sudo chown root:root /path/to/ssh/key

-2. Test SSH connection manually:
+2. Test the SSH connection manually:

 ssh -i /path/to/ssh/key user@hostname